suljov/ReconRunner/README.md

 - Protocol Flexibility: Seamlessly switch between HTTP and HTTPS protocols.
 - Custom Wordlists: Start your enumeration with a custom wordlist before default ones, ensuring a tailored approach.
 - Wildcard Support: Easily incorporate wildcard domains for subdomain enumeration.
-- Interactive Control: Cancel the script anytime with CTRL + C without losing progress.
-The script is designed to handle interruptions gracefully, saving collected results and cleaning up temporary resources.
+- Interactive Control: Cancel the tool anytime with CTRL + C without losing progress.
+The tool is designed to handle interruptions gracefully, saving collected results and cleaning up temporary resources.
-- Detailed Help and Usage Instructions: Comprehensive help options for both the script and underlying tools, guiding you through all available options.
+- Detailed Help and Usage Instructions: Comprehensive help options for both the tool and the underlying tools, guiding you through all available options.
 - Clean and Organized Output: Results are saved in a structured format, with options for customization and easy parsing.